mahbubul14/rails_practice/README.md

 Feb14: Create rails app.
 feb17: watch model view controller.
-3. Watch model view controller take off today.
+3. Watch model view controller
-Doing code review for some pojects

 This README would normally document whatever steps are necessary to get the application up and running.